pramudia/ecommerce-catalog/README.md

 ---

 ## :iphone: About Aplication :
 This ecommers catalog is made using Vue JS.
-This application was made to complete the work of the Core Initiative Frontend Virtual Internship Program
+This application was made to complete the work of the Core Initiative Frontend Virtual Internship Program Rakamin Academy
 1. Men's Clothing
 2. Women's Clothing
 3. Default Product
 4. Product notfound / product run out
+5. consume API from Rakamin Academy

 ## Project setup
 ```